-Topography and coastal-interior gradients are major controlling factors on the park units within ARCN, leading to systematic spatial variations in mean surface climate.
-With local variations over short horizontal and vertical distances, topography introduces considerable fine-scale structure to mean climate (temperature and precipitation).
+Topography, land-use heterogeneity, and proximity to the Pacific Ocean all influence heavily the park units within MEDN, leading to systematic spatial variations in mean surface climate, particularly at local scales.
+With local variations over short horizontal and vertical distances, these factors introduce considerable fine-scale structure to mean climate (temperature and precipitation).
 Issues encountered in mapping mean climate are discussed in Appendix D and in Redmond et al. (2005).

-If only a few stations will be emplaced, the primary goal should be overall characterization of the main climate elements (temperature and precipitation, and snow).
+For areas where new stations are installed, if only a few new stations will be emplaced, the primary goal should be overall characterization of the main climate elements (temperature and precipitation and their joint relative, snow).
 This level of characterization generally requires that (a) stations should not be located in deep valley bottoms (cold air drainage pockets) or near excessively steep slopes and (b) stations should be distributed spatially in the major biomes of each park.
-If such stations already are present in the vicinity, then additional stations would be best used for two important and somewhat competing purposes: (a) add redundancy as backup for loss of data from current stations (or loss of the physical stations) or (b) provide added information on spatial heterogeneity in climate arising from topographic diversity, particularly inversions.
+If such stations already are present in the vicinity, then additional stations would be best used for two important and somewhat competing purposes: (a) add redundancy as backup for loss of data from current stations (or loss of the physical stations) or (b) provide added information on spatial heterogeneity in climate arising from topographic diversity.